zhengthomastang/zhengthomastang.github.io/_publications/SelfCalHum.md

 ## Citation
 @inproceedings{Tang16SelfCalHum,
-author={Zheng Tang and Yen-Shuo Lin and Kuan-Hui Lee and Jenq-Neng Hwang and Jen-Hui Chuang and Zhijun Fang},
+author = {Zheng Tang and Yen-Shuo Lin and Kuan-Hui Lee and Jenq-Neng Hwang and Jen-Hui Chuang and Zhijun Fang},
 title = {Camera self-calibration from tracking of moving persons},
 booktitle = {Proc.
 ICPR},
 pages = {260--265},